What Wealthspan Means in Practical Terms

 How Wealthspan Changes the Questions Planning Must Answer

-Traditional planning often centers on accumulation targets and projected retirement dates.
-Wealthspan shifts the focus to a different set of questions.
+Traditional planning focuses on accumulation and retirement dates.
+Wealthspan shifts the focus to how long your financial system can support your life under real conditions.

 The questions Wealthspan raises